 How to work from home when you’ve got kids

 1. Have a dedicated workspace, BUT…

 When searching for advice as to how to work from home with kids underfoot, everyone will tell you to have a dedicated workspace.
 And I agree with this advice.
 With one caveat…

 Don’t make your workspace inaccessible to your kids.
-Either have your desk, computer, work things in the corner of the family room, or in a different place but keep the door open.
+Either have your desk, computer, and work things in the corner of the family room, or in a different place but keep the door open.